jina-ai/finetuner/docs/2_step_by_step/2_3_login_to_jina_ecosystem.md

 finetuner.login()
 ```

+The browser should pop-up with login options,
-You should see this in your terminal:
+you will see this in your terminal:

 ```bash
 🔐 Successfully login to Jina Ecosystem!